mcomisso/mcomisso.github.io/_posts/2019-01-27-protocols.md

 > Delegation pattern: An object handles a request by delegating it to a second object

 A very common example is the `UITableViewDelegate` protocol:
-we declare a new class or implement it directy on the UIViewController, and extend that protocol's methods to allow the tableview to use it as its own delegate.
+usually we implmenet the methods of that protocol into our own UIViewController, to let the tableView delegate some logic.

 ```swift
 class MyTableViewDelegate: NSObject, UITableViewDelegate {